 Depending on your requirements and budget, you may find an alternative financial product more suitable than a renovation mortgage.
-Examples of which include:
+Examples of these include:

 - Bridging Loans.
-A short-term lending facility designed for prompt repayment, which can be used to fund almost any type of property improvement project.
+A short-term lending facility designed for prompt repayment can be used to fund almost any type of property improvement project.

 - Mortgage Extension.
 It may be possible to raise additional funds by extending or increasing your existing mortgage with your current lender.